Vidar Helgesen: Minister of European Affairs

 He became the first minister of European affairs on 16 October 2013, a newly created ministerial post in Solberg's Cabinet following the Conservative victory in the 2013 election.

 A month into his tenure, he presented the government's strategy to keep Norway visible in the European Union.
 Helgesen also pledged that they would fight for Norwegian interests within the EU.

 In October 2014, Helgesen expressed support for the EU's goal for new energy efficiency, but noted that it would succeed more if it also was free of charge.
 This came in response to criticism from the Liberal Party, who criticised the government for not taking enough action against reducing emissions of greenhouse gases.

 In December, he praised the decision to digitalise the Three Wishes for Cinderella film from 1973, noting that digitalising old films was important.
 He stated: "Digitalising this film makes it available on new media platforms.
 The alternative would have been that it would eventually be forgotten".

 In late April 2015, Helgesen expressed concerns about Hungarian prime minister Viktor Orbán's comments that the death penalty should be a relevant debate.
 Helgesen stated: "Hungary is a democracy, but it is sometimes difficult to see the democratic mindset of Orbán in his statements".
 He also expressed that any EU member state that goes against the union's values should expect counter reactions.

+Minister of Climate and the Environment

+In a cabinet reshuffle on 16 December 2015, he was appointed minister of climate and the environment.

+Helgesen was among the guests invited to the state dinner hosted by U.S. President Barack Obama in May 2016, which was in honor of Solberg and other Nordic leaders Lars Løkke Rasmussen, Sauli Niinistö, Sigurður Ingi Jóhannsson and Stefan Löfven at the White House.

+Civic career

+In June 2020, it was announced that he would become the next executive director of the Nobel Foundation.
+He assumed the position in January 2021.

+In November 2023, it was announced that Helgesen would be appointed Executive Secretary of the Intergovernmental Oceanographic Commission, with the rank of Assistant Director-General at UNESCO.